Shoah and comic strip

 Free guided tours of the exhibition for individuals on Thursdays 14 and 28 September, 26 October, 9 and 23 November, 7 and 21 December 2017, from 19:30 to 21:00.
 Without prior reservation.

-For sale at the bookstore of the Holocaust Memorial and on the online bookstore.
+On sale at the bookstore of the Shoah Memorial as well as on the online bookstore.

-The catalogue received a special mention from the 2017 CatalPa Prize.
+The catalogue received a special mention in the 2017 CatalPa Prize.

 Partners of the exhibition

-Didier Pasamonik, a comic book publisher and journalist, and Joël Kotek, historian, Free University of Brussels.
+Didier Pasamonik, comic book editor and journalist, and Joël Kotek, historian, Free University of Brussels.

-Marie-Édith Agostini, assisted by Géraldine Franchomme, Holocaust Memorial.
+Marie-Édith Agostini, assisted by Géraldine Franchomme, Shoah Memorial.

 Gilles Belley.